 Gradients - smooth color blends across the screen - are a useful graphical element.
-One way of creating them would be to use a large background image, but the Gameduino 2 has a much more efficient way, using cmd_gradient.
+You could use a large background image of the gradient, but it's more efficient to use cmd_gradient.

 cmd_gradient draws a smooth gradient on the whole screen, given a starting point and color, and an ending point and color.
 In this example the starting point is top-left (0,0) and the starting color is deep blue (0x0060c0).
 The ending point is bottom-left (0,271), deep orange (0xc06000).